 Remember, if the authors wish to remain private they would not have open public accounts on social media!
 Connect with them, and if you are a teacher, connect your students with them.

-I was able to check a couple of items on my list , but not too much.
-I was able to fulfill my other big dream, that was not a part of my bucket list.
-We about to purchase a beautiful house with a large yard and a trampoline -which made my kiddos very happy :-) 2.
+I was able to check a couple of items on my list, but not too much.
+I was able to fulfill my other big dream though, that was not a part of my bucket list: 1.
+We purchased a beautiful house with a large yard and a trampoline -which made my kiddos very happy :-) 2.
 Lucy (10) is an avid book reader and now I am able to actually enjoy some her books (A Snicker of Magic, Connect the Stars, Phoebe and Her Unicorn) and she reads my recommendations (She just finished first two Harry Potters)

 The list is not in order.
-I think Tokyo, Havana, TED conference, and live long enough to spoil my grandkids are still my front-runners.
+I think Tokyo, TED conference, and live long enough to spoil my grandkids are still my front-runners.
 I am adding visiting Scotland my husband, and my children roots

-Listen to a good music in Havana, Cuba - with the plan of opening of the US Embassy in Cuba in July 2015 it just becomes more real!
+Listen to a good music in Havana, Cuba - with the opening of the US Embassy in Cuba in July 2015 it just becomes more real!
 Update: I watched Anthony Bourdain show about Cuba and I am somehow disappointed with how run down everything looks there this days.
 Did I romanticized it too much?

 Experience Tokyo with Rob

 Walk with Lucy on a Great Wall of China